junwatu/ai-narrative-and-voices/blog/README.md

         role: "user",
         content: [{
                 type: 'text',
                 text: `The original video, in which frames are generated  is ${videoDuration} seconds.
-Create a story based on these frames.
+Create a story based on these frames that fit for exactly ${videoDuration} seconds.
 BE CREATIVE.
 DIRECT ANSWER ONLY.`
             },
             ...frameObjects
         ],